U.K. election shock could delay and soften Brexit

 Brexit-lite instead?

 However, the result could have a big impact on the final shape of Brexit.
-If confirmed, the lack of a clear majority for any party could force a more consensual approach.
+The lack of a clear majority for any party could force a more consensual approach.

 "If a hung parliament forces a cross party compromise it could lead to a softer Brexit strategy, and may turn out to be positive in the long run after some serious initial confusion," said Kallum Pickering, economist at Berenberg bank.